asadmoosvi/pypi-search/README.md

 It quickly allows you to know what a package is all about without having to open up the PyPI website.

+# installation

+To get the latest stable release from PyPI:
+- `pip install pypi-search`

+To get the latest dev release, go into the root of this project and run:
+- `pip install .`

 # usage

 [![asciicast](https://asciinema.org/a/JTlNXr0PrfDT9exEDkGQeklGz.svg)](https://asciinema.org/a/JTlNXr0PrfDT9exEDkGQeklGz)

-In order to use the package you need to run the `main.py` as a module.
-So after going into the top level directory of this repo, you can run `python -m pypi_search.main query` where `query` is the package you want the information for.
-By default it doesn't fetch the long description for the package.
-In order to fetch that you can use the `-d` flag.
+get information on a package called `foo`:
+---
+`pypisearch foo`

+get information on a package called `foo` along with its long description:
+---
+`pypisearch -d foo`

 ## help menu

 ```
-usage: main.py [-h] [-d] search
+usage: pypisearch [-h] [-d] search

 Search for PyPi packages